SunTT-DOC/PremPS/v1.0.0/README.md

 - Result_Id: The custom number of each mutation defined by the researcher.
 - isPI: If you need mutant structure for each mutation, set to '1'; otherwise '0'.

-Note: The column names and their order cannot be changed; the columns are separated by tabs.
+Note: The column names and their order cannot be changed and the columns are separated by tabs.

 </font>